darklilium/PO_Interrupciones/README.md

 <b>Specifications:</b>

 <ul>
-<li>Show in the map distribution substations affected by Power Outage, also show the electricity network and costumers associated to them when you zoom in.
+<li>Show in the map distribution substations affected by Power Outage</li>

+<li>Show the electricity network and costumers affected by PO when you zoom in.
 (Group them when u zoom out)</li>

 <li>Show POs in a closest zoom scale</li>